 You should then transfer the eggs to a bowl of ice water and refrigerate them to maintain the temperature in a safe range.

 How to tell if hard-boiled eggs have gone bad?

 Yes.
 There are numerous ways of identifying spoiled eggs other than just knowing how long do hard boiled eggs last.
-One of the most obvious indications of bad eggs is unpleasant or rotten smell.
+One of the most obvious indications of bad eggs is an unpleasant or rotten smell.
 Such eggs are not fit for human consumption.
 In eggs with a shell, you can only smell the bad odors by cracking them open.

 Some people tend to assume that if the yolk of a hard-boiled egg turns green or gray, the egg is spoiled.
 However, the color mainly depends on the cooking time.
 If your eggs are well-cooked, their yolk will have a creamy texture and gain a deep yellow or golden color.

-3 Ways to Store your Hard-boiled Eggs
+3 Ways to Store Your Hard-boiled Eggs

 Hard-boiled eggs are popular in many homes as they are easy to prepare and are good sources of proteins.
 Ensure that your eggs are properly stored to keep them fresh and safe for you to eat.
 Some of the best ways of storing your eggs include refrigerating, freezing and pickling.
 You should store the eggs using a technique that will help to maintain their flavor.

 Put your eggs inside a bowl containing cold water immediately after boiling them.
 Once they have cooled, use a towel to dry them and refrigerate to keep bacteria and other contagions away.
 If you leave your eggs unrefrigerated for too long, they will pose health risks.